hombredelvaso/vidr/README.md

 ### use

+#### FAQ

+> How do I make the video start at a specific time?

+- Use a [Media Fragments URI](http://stackoverflow.com/a/5984558) in the `init` `src`

 ### todo
 - add currentTime etc into applicable mediaevents in `mount` functions
+- add ability to add preplay image uri if you want to show image before it starts

 - improve video options: streaming?, non download?
 Captions.
   - https://github.com/videojs/video.js/